Mary Louisa Molesworth: Life

-She was born in Rotterdam, a daughter of Charles Augustus Stewart (1809–1873) who later became a rich merchant in Manchester and his wife Agnes Janet Wilson (1810–1883).
+Molesworth was born in Rotterdam, a daughter of Charles Augustus Stewart (1809–1873), who later became a rich merchant in Manchester, and his wife Agnes Janet Wilson (1810–1883).
 Mary had three brothers and two sisters.
-She was educated in Great Britain and Switzerland: much of her girlhood was spent in Manchester.
+She was educated in Great Britain and Switzerland, and much of her girlhood was spent in Manchester.
 In 1861 she married Major R. Molesworth, nephew of Viscount Molesworth; they legally separated in 1879.
 She lived for an early part of her marriage in Tabley Grange, outside Knutsford in Cheshire, rented from George, 2nd Lord de Tabley.

-Mrs Molesworth is best known as a writer of books for the young, such as Tell Me a Story (1875), Carrots (1876), The Cuckoo Clock (1877), The Tapestry Room (1879), and A Christmas Child (1880).
+Molesworth is best known as a writer of books for children, such as Tell Me a Story (1875), Carrots (1876), The Cuckoo Clock (1877), The Tapestry Room (1879), and A Christmas Child (1880).
 She has been called "the Jane Austen of the nursery," while The Carved Lions (1895) "is probably her masterpiece."
 In the judgement of Roger Lancelyn Green:

-Typical of the time, her young child characters often use a lisping style, and words may be misspelt to represent children's speech—"jography" for geography, for instance.
+Typical of the time, her young characters often use a lisping style, and words may be misspelt to represent children's speech—"jography" for geography, for instance.

-She took an interest in supernatural fiction.
-In 1888, she published a collection of supernatural tales under the title Four Ghost Stories, and in 1896 a similar collection of six tales under the title Uncanny Tales.
+She also took an interest in supernatural fiction.
+In 1888, she published a collection of supernatural tales under the title Four Ghost Stories, and in 1896 a similar collection of six stories under the title Uncanny Tales.
 In addition to those, her volume Studies and Stories includes a ghost story entitled "Old Gervais" and her Summer Stories for Boys and Girls includes "Not exactly a ghost story."

 A new edition of The Cuckoo Clock was published in 1914.

 She died in 1921 and is buried in Brompton Cemetery, London.